 Oct.
 3, 11 a.m.-1 p.m.
 Free.
 Children enter a decorated pumpkin in a contest for prize money and bragging rights.
 Winning pumpkins will remain on display during October.

 Oct.
 31, 2-3:30 p.m.
 Free.
 Ages 12 and younger trick-or-treat at local businesses on Main Street, and enjoy games and goodies at Town Square (corner of Main and Fayetteville streets) afterward.

 *Duke Homestead’s Halloween Phantasmagoria

 2828 Homestead Rd., Durham

 Oct.
 25, 6:30-9 p.m.
 Guests of all ages explore historical concepts of spiritualism from the 19th century and wander the property to see what they can find in this no-scare event. $10 advance online tickets, $15 at the door.

 Fall Festival at Park West Village

 Village Market Place, Morrisville

 Oct.
-26, 4-8 p.m.
-Admission is free.
-Enjoy trick-or-treating and hayrides, 4-6 p.m.
-See a family-friendly Halloween movie outdoors on the green space in front of Stone Theatre Park West 14.
-Take a blanket and chairs.
-Wear a costume for a chance to win prizes.
+24, 4-8 p.m.
+Free.
+Enjoy trick-or-treating and hayrides from 4-6 p.m., followed by a family-friendly Halloween movie outdoors on the green space in front of Stone Theatre Park West 14 at 6:30 p.m.
+Take a blanket or chairs.

 Fearrington Village’s Pumpkinfest